When I started writing Rissy No Kissies, it was with the intent of celebrating that there are

 loud and clear.
 And I hope RISSY NO KISSIES communicates that, no matter our differences in expression, we’re all worthy of love and respect.

-Katey Howes is the author of Rissy No Kissies (March 2021) which Kirkus calls “...an artistic gem for consent discussions, sensory-processing contexts, and anyone who champions children's agency and bodily autonomy.”
-Her earlier books include Be A Maker, which was named the #1 Makerspace Read Aloud of 2019 and awarded ILA’s Social Justice Literacy Award, and Magnolia Mudd and the Super Jumptastic Launcher Deluxe, a girl-powered #STEM picture book.
-A former physical therapist, current mom of three ravenous readers, and life-long geek, Katey loves combining fact and fiction, fun and learning through her books and blog posts.
-Visit her website www.kateyhowes.com for plenty of printable lesson plans and activities, or follow her on Twitter @kateywrites to learn more.
+Katey Howes is the author of Rissy No Kissies , which Kirkus called “...an artistic gem for consent discussions, sensory-processing contexts, and anyone who champions children's agency and bodily autonomy.”
+Her earlier books included Be A Maker, which was named the #1 Makerspace Read Aloud of 2019 and awarded ILA’s Social Justice Literacy Award, and Magnolia Mudd and the Super Jumptastic Launcher Deluxe, a girl-powered #STEM picture book.
+A former physical therapist, mom of three ravenous readers, and life-long geek, Katey loved combining fact and fiction, fun and learning through her books and blog posts.
+We will miss her in the kid lit world.